Louis-Gil-Silveira/The_Snakeman/README.md

 # The_Snakeman
-My first project in C : a snake
+My first project in C : a snake game